zsusag/Grinnell-Linux-Printer-Installation/README.md

 purposes. `install_papercut` will retrieve the files needed to install PaperCut from Grinnell College servers, which can only be accessed on the LAN.

+**GC-LPI** requires that SAMBA is installed, specifically to use `smbclient` in order to get the PaperCut files off of the Grinnell College network.

+PaperCut requires that `Java` be installed.

 PaperCut cannot connect to any of the printers unless the workstation is connected to the Grinnell College network.
 Furthermore, it will not work if a virtual private network (VPN) is in use.
 In order to print you must disable your